-Find out how we police our rural communities and join your Area scheme today.
+Find out how we police our rural communities and sign up to our Country Watch messaging scheme.

-Country Watch officers work closely with Safer Neighbourhoods teams to identify, and disrupt through proactive operations, those intent on committing offences in our rural areas.
+Country Watch officers work closely with Neighbourhood Policing Teams to identify, and disrupt through proactive operations, those intent on committing offences in our rural areas.

 Country Watch Priorities